kanbang/JRIApp.Core/README.md

 the whole application, instead of making changes in HTML.
 I prefer that the html page was detached from the code, and had only markup, and the page presentation is only updated in html and the external (<i>server side</i>) data could be easily modified and commited back to the server with proper validation and little efforts.<br/>
-It is better to attach separate components to html elements on the page and connect them to the data through databinding, the application is used as a composition root for different view models. <a href="https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm" target="_blank"><b>Xamarin</b></a> uses the same technics to create applications, and nothing prevents to use them in the HTML-Javascript world.
+It is better to attach separate components to html elements on the page and connect them to the data through databinding, the application is used as a composition root for different view models. <a href="https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm" target="_blank"><b>Xamarin</b></a> uses the same technics to create applications, and nothing prevents to use them in the HTML-JavaScript world.

 (<i>P.S. - the framework depends on JQuery, Moment, QTip, RequireJS.
 The Moment, QTip and RequireJS are easily replaceable.